 The Children’s Tumor Foundation is committed to protecting donor personal information from unauthorized access, alteration, disclosure, or destruction.
 The Foundation undertakes a range of technology and security practices, including data encryption, password protection, and other strict policy measures to protect sensitive data and safeguard the privacy of identifiable information from unauthorized access or improper use.
 Furthermore, our organization values and policies are committed to the protection of user information, and as such we limit employee access only to authorized persons and processes.

 Payment Processors and Other Service Providers

 Payment processors allow donors to give electronically using a payment services account, a credit card, or other payment method.
-The Children’s Tumor Foundation works directly with these processors, (including, but not limited to, NetCommunities, Sphere and Champion System) and employs due diligence to ensure the integrity of these organizations.
+The Children’s Tumor Foundation works directly with these processors, and employs due diligence to ensure the integrity of these organizations.
 However, these processors do collect certain information from donors and purchasers.
 Please consult their respective privacy policies to determine their practices.